top of page

 Key Anatomical Components:

-• Medial Epicondyle: The primary site of pain and inflammation in Golfer's Elbow, acting as an anchor for essential forearm muscles.
+• Medial Epicondyle: The primary site of pain and inflammation in Golfer's Elbow, acting as an anchor for important forearm muscles.

-• Common Flexor Tendon: A fibrous matrix connecting pivotal forearm muscles to the medial epicondyle, experiencing high tension during forceful gripping or wrist flexion.
+• Common Flexor Tendon: This fibrous tissue connects key forearm muscles to the medial epicondyle and experiences high tension during activities like forceful gripping or wrist flexion.

-• Palmaris Longus and Pronator Teres Muscles: These muscles are responsible for crucial wrist flexion and forearm rotation, serving as the main drivers of forearm activity.
+• Palmaris Longus and Pronator Teres Muscles: These muscles are crucial for wrist flexion and forearm rotation, driving much of the forearm's activity.

 Vulnerable Structures:

-• Common Flexor Tendon: Susceptible to strain due to excessive gripping actions.
+• Common Flexor Tendon: Prone to strain from excessive gripping actions.

-• Palmaris Longus Muscle: Key in wrist flexion and contributes to forearm pronation.
+• Palmaris Longus Muscle: Important for wrist flexion and contributing to forearm pronation.

-• Pronator Teres Muscle: Plays a dynamic role in forearm pronation and flexion.
+• Pronator Teres Muscle: Plays a key role in forearm pronation and flexion.

 Common Stressors:

-• Repetitive Golf Swings: The cyclic nature of the golf swing puts these structures under considerable stress.
+• Repetitive Golf Swings: The repetitive nature of the golf swing puts these structures under significant stress.

-• Intense, Sustained Grip: Tasks requiring a strong grip can exacerbate symptoms.
+• Intense, Sustained Grip: Tasks that require a strong grip can worsen symptoms.

-• Frequent Wrist Flexion: A common motion in various occupational and leisure activities, adding stress to the involved structures."
+• Frequent Wrist Flexion: A common motion in various occupational and leisure activities, adding stress to the affected structures.

 Tennis Elbow: Lateral Epicondylitis